Bylaws related to recreational vehicles

 - Detached trailers and campers cannot be parked on city streets or alleys.

 - RVs, such as motor homes, can be parked on a street immediately adjacent to the owner's residence for a maximum of 36 hours.
 The RV must then be moved to an off-street location for at least 48 hours before it can be returned to the street.

-- RVs can be parked on front yards and driveways for up to 24 hours.
+- RVs and boats can be parked on driveways in the front yard for up to 24 hours.
 Please refer to the Land Use Bylaw.

-- Parked RVs cannot block the view of intersections, crosswalks, playgrounds or signs.
+- Parked RVs and boats cannot block the view of intersections, crosswalks, playgrounds or signs.

-- Parked RVs cannot obstruct the movement of other vehicles.
+- Parked RVs and boats cannot obstruct the movement of other vehicles.

 Filing a complaint

 For the following concerns, please call 311 (from within Calgary) or 403-268-CITY (2489) (from outside Calgary) to register a complaint.

 - Recreational Vehicle is parked in the front property area, of a residential property, in excess of 24 hours.